DAGWorks-Inc/hamilton/contrib/hamilton/contrib/user/skrawcz/fine_tuning/README.md

 # Purpose of this module
 This module shows you how to fine-tune an LLM model.
 This code is inspired by this [fine-tuning code](https://github.com/dagster-io/dagster_llm_finetune/tree/main).

-Specifically the code here, from an approach standpoint, shows Supervised Fine-Tuning (SFT) for dialogue.
+Specifically the code here, shows Supervised Fine-Tuning (SFT) for dialogue.
 This approach instructs the model to be more useful to directly respond to a question, rather than optimizing over an entire dialogue.
-SFT is the most common type of fine-tuning, as the other two options: Pre-training for Completion, and RLHF, required more to work.
+SFT is the most common type of fine-tuning, as the other two options, Pre-training for Completion, and RLHF, required more to work.
 Pre-training requires more computational power, while RLHF requires higher-quality dialogue data.

 This code should work on a regular CPU (in a docker container), which will allow you to test out the code locally without any additional setup.
 This specific approach this code uses is [LoRA](https://arxiv.org/abs/2106.09685) (low-rank adaptation of large language models), which means that only a subset of the LLM's parameters are tweaked and prevents over-fitting.

+Note: if you have issues running this on MacOS, reach out, we might be able to help.

 ## What is fine-tuning?
 Fine-tuning is when a pre-trained model, in this context a foundational model, is customized using additional data to